fernandoarzenares/jobsity_challenge/README.md

 - Docker & Docker Compose (make sure Docker Desktop is installed and running)
 - Python 3.10+
-- (Optional) pgAdmin if you want to inspect the database
+- (Optional) pgAdmin or DBeaver if you want to inspect the database

 ---